 Other organs that certain chemo drugs could damage include the kidneys, liver, testicles, ovaries, and lungs.
 Doctors and nurses monitor the medication closely to minimize the likelihood of these side effects.
 When there are severe side effects, the chemo can need to be decreased or halted, at least for a while.

-Tumour lysis syndrome: This side effect of chemo is most common in patients with large numbers of leukaemia cells in the body, and it is more commonly seen in the first (induction) treatment process.
-When leukaemia cells are destroyed by chemo, they split open and spill their contents into the bloodstream.
+Tumors lysis syndrome: This side effect of chemo is most common in patients with large numbers of leukemia cells in the body, and it is more commonly seen in the first (induction) treatment process.
+When leukemia cells are destroyed by chemo, they split open and spill their contents into the bloodstream.
 This can overload the kidneys, that cannot get rid of all these substances at once.
 Excess quantities of these substances can affect the heart and nervous system, too.
 This can also be prevented by giving extra fluids during treatment and by administering certain drugs, such as bicarbonate, allopurinol and rasburicase, that help the body get rid of these substances.